 What is the grace period in health insurance?

 A grace period in health insurance is the extra time given after the premium due date to make the payment without losing coverage.
-This period typically lasts between 15 to 30 days, depending on the insurer and policy terms.
+This period in health insurance typically lasts between 15 to 30 days, depending on the insurer and policy terms.
 If the premium is paid within this timeframe, the policy remains active; otherwise, coverage may lapse.

 How does grace period in health insurance work?